 As per the recommendations of 16th COCSSO, an Expert Committee on Climate Change Statistics was constituted by the CSO in 2009 to identify the indicators that are affecting climate change, adaptation and mitigation and examine the availability of data with a view to develop database on Climate Change Statistics.
 The Expert Committee constituted on Climate change data base has submitted their report during June 2010.
 The Ministry of Environment & Forest and others were consulted with recommendation of the report.
 Also a Workshop to discuss the framework for climate change statistics was held in Hyderabad on 3-4 February, 2012.
-Based on various inputs, the framework was finalized and data were collected as per the framework.
-The draft report on Climate Change Statistics was discussed in the National Workshop on 24-25th October 2013.
-The first report on 'Climate Change Statistics-India' was published by Central Statistics Office (CSO) on 29th November 2013.
+Based on various inputs, the framework was finalized and data are being collected as per the framework.